-The knowledge base contains all the FAQs, manuals, and articles related to this system.
+The knowledge base contains all the FAQs, manuals, and articles related to the ServiceOps solution.
 Anyone with access to the system URL can read the information in this section.
-You can see the articles without logging in or registering because the information is free.
+You can see the articles without logging in or registering, depending on their configurations.
 Authenticated users who are also subject matter experts typically manage the knowledge base articles here.
-Knowledge enables people to become self-aware before raising unnecessary tickets.
-With ServiceOps you can set a knowledge base article to be available publicly or only to the selected technician groups.
+Knowledge enables people to become self-aware before raising. unnecessary tickets.
+With ServiceOps you can set a knowledge base article to be available publicly or only to the selected technician or requester groups.

-With Motadata, technicians can see the previously added knowledge base while creating an incident so that the technician can check out the solution before adding an incident.
+With Motadata ServiceOps, technicians can see the previously added knowledge base while creating an incident so that the technician can check out the solution before adding an incident.

 ServiceOps also allows for adding a knowledge base from previous similar incidents so that the technicians can refer to those solutions and resolve the queries.